arthurtw/arthurtw.github.io/_posts/2014-11-30-rust-borrow-lifetimes.md

 ### Code samples

 Enough talk.
 Let’s see some code.
 (You may run Rust code at [play.rust-lang.org](http://play.rust-lang.org/).)
 In all examples below, we’ll use `struct Foo` which is *non-copyable* because it contains a boxed (heap-allocated) value.
-Using non-copyable resources make the operations more restrictive, which is a good thing for learning.
+Using non-copyable resources makes the operations more restrictive, which is a good thing for learning.

 #### Owner *cannot* access resource during a mutable borrow